Minnesota court finds jobless high school students can access pandemic unemployment benefits

 After that, they’ll be able to celebrate their achievements, Stevens said.

-“I feel like everyone is still letting it sink in,” he said.
-“We actually all still have to get together and celebrate this over Zoom, and hopefully we’ll be able to really celebrate in person or something next year.”
+“We actually all still have to get together and celebrate this over Zoom, and hopefully we’ll be able to really celebrate in person or something next year,” Stevens said.

 More information for high school students on accessing unemployment benefits is available on the Youthprise website.